The Pro’s and Con’s of Afterpay

 And because it is so easy to do and you are on their marketing list, most people will.
 At some point that picture will change.
-It’s exactly how credit cards work and we all know how much of a trap they can become.
+It’s similar to how credit cards work and we all know how much of a trap they can become.

 - Continually using Afterpay negatively impacts your ability to borrow for more important things like a home even though their FAQ section will tell you it doesn’t.
 Their opinion is that it shouldn’t, but I continually hear from advisors that banks think different.

 Banks see the continued use of this as a risk.
 If someone can’t be disciplined to save money for 4 weeks and pay cash, is their debt reliance a risk to the lender?